WilliamDGreenlaw/WilliamDGreenlaw/README.md

-# Hi, I'm [Will](https://www.linkedin.com/in/williamdgreenlaw/), an IT professional with an interest in cybersecurity.
+# Hi, I'm [Will](https://www.linkedin.com/in/williamdgreenlaw/), an IT professional.

 ## IT Labs/Projects
 * [Active Directory Lab](https://github.com/WilliamDGreenlaw/active-directory-lab)